DashikiBulbasaur/simple_chat_server/README.md

   may make the chat server look bloated with messages. i probably won't do this, but i'm still including it here.
 3. i might add some testing in the future
-4. i might add an asterisk right next to the user id on the user's screen to better highlight which messages they sent.

 # Notes on the project's conception